fabio-mancin/recycle/README.md

   npm install npm@latest -g
   ```

-* PHP Environment(Apache, PHP, MySQL) with PHP version 7.4.9+, MySQL 8+, Apache 2.4+.
+* PHP Environment (Apache, PHP, MySQL).
+I used PHP 7.4.9, MySQL 8, Apache 2.4; retrocompatibility not guaranteed.
 Depending on your OS your installation might vary; I used [WAMP](https://www.wampserver.com/) on Windows for a quick and effortless setup.

 * [Composer](https://getcomposer.org/): depending on your OS follow the instructions on the official website.